 Women Fighting for Justice

-Claudia Paz y Paz (Guatemala): The first woman to serve as Attorney General of Guatemala, Claudia prosecuted war crimes, fought corruption, and sought justice for violence against women and Indigenous communities.
+Claudia Paz y Paz (Guatemala): The first woman to serve as Attorney General of Guatemala, Claudia prosecuted war crimes, fought corruption, and pursued justice for violence against women and Indigenous communities.
 Her courage made her a symbol of justice across Latin America.

 Innovators and Entrepreneurs